-- 7.1 On 19 December 2022, the Government announced the provisional local government finance settlement, referred to herein as the provisional settlement, for 2023-2024.
-The final settlement has not yet been announced. - 7.2 The provisional settlement is for one year only and is based on the Spending Review 2021 funding levels, updated for the 2022 Autumn Statement announcement.
-The key headlines from the provisional settlement are outlined in the paragraphs below, these assumptions have been incorporated into the draft budget and MTFS. - 7.3 On an annual basis Government calculates the core spending power for local authorities.
+- 7.1 On 19 December 2022, the Government announced the provisional local government finance settlement, for 2023-2024.
+On the 6 February 2023, the Secretary of State for Levelling Up, Housing and Communities published a written statement on the Final Government Finance Settlement 2023-2024; the final settlement was debated in the House of Commons on 8 February 2023.
+The final settlement is broadly in line with the provisional settlement announcements, referred to herein as funding settlement.
+Details are provided in the following paragraphs and Appendix 2. - 7.2 The funding settlement is for one year only and is based on the Spending Review 2021 funding levels, updated for the 2022 Autumn Statement announcement.
+The key headlines from the funding settlement are outlined in the paragraphs below, these assumptions have been incorporated into the budget and MTFS. - 7.3 On an annual basis Government calculates the core spending power for local authorities.
 The core spending power is a measure of the resources available to local authorities to fund service delivery, including council tax and locally retained business rates.
-The provisional settlement for Wolverhampton showed an increase of 10% in core spending power.
+The funding settlement for Wolverhampton showed an increase of 10% in core spending power.
 However, it should be noted that the core spending power assumes that Council Tax will increase by 4.99% and that there will also be an increase in the number of properties within Wolverhampton.
 This also includes the additional social care grants detailed below which are vital to support the increasing costs due to demand and inflationary pressures across Adult Social Care.
-The table below summaries the increase in our Core Spending power between 2022-2023 and 2023-2023
+The table below summaries the increase in our Core Spending power between 2022-2023 and 2023-2024